yerimoh/MATTER/README.md

 # MatDetector

-If you only want to extract material concepts using **MatDetector**, please follow the steps below.
+If you only want to extract material concepts (material term or material formula) using **MatDetector**, please follow the steps below.

 **1.** Download the [MatDetector](https://drive.google.com/file/d/16YePnmrNNZ98PrxsMm3873uVfsROjH-C/view?usp=sharing) checkpoint
 **2.** Use the following code to detect material concepts: